Virtual Psychotherapy in 43 States, In-Person in Philadelphia.

 In addition to providing psychotherapy in inpatient, adult outpatient, substance use, and college counseling settings, my experience includes personality and neuropsychological assessment, executive coaching, leadership and organizational consultation, and clinical consultation and supervision.

 I work from an ecological, social, and relational psychoanalytic framework, which means that I believe that we do not fully know ourselves.
-We may not be fully aware of the ways that our early relationships can color, highlight, hide, or even distort - in unique and particular ways - how we perceive and interact with the world.
+We are not be fully aware of the ways that our early relationships color, highlight, hide, or even distort - in unique and particular ways - how we perceive and interact with the world.

-What is also often unconscious are the ways that large ecological, historical, economical, and social events and forces shape us and our experience, both through our own living experience of them and our inheriting these sometimes traumatic experiences across generations.
+What is also often unconscious are the ways that large ecological, historical, economical, and social forces shape us and our experience, both through our own living experience of them and our inheriting these sometimes traumatic experiences across generations.

 While it's important and worthwhile to improve upon what our minds already know about ourselves, the unconscious is hard to apprehend, hard to "act logically" upon, and hard to put into language.
 These forces most often reveal themselves through our embodied sense of emotions, how we relate to other people, our actions, those times we feel out of control, and the things we selectively don't pay attention to.